huangli712/ACFlow/docs/src/man/impl.md

 !!! note

-    There are two more scripts (`acrun.jl` and `Pacrun.jl`) in the `acflow/util` folder.
-They are used to launch the analytic continuation tasks.
+    There are four more scripts in the `acflow/util` folder.

+    * `acrun.jl` - It is used to launch the analytic continuation tasks sequentially.
+    * `acprun.jl` - It is used to launch the analytic continuation tasks parallelly.
+    * `ppole.jl` - It is used to postprocess the outputs by the StochPX solver.
+    * `gmesh.jl` -> It will generate a dynamical mesh for next analytic continuation simulation.

 ## Documentation